AMSP-04/NETN-AIS/NETN-AIS.md

 ## NETN-ORG MSDL extension

 The MSDL schema has been extended with an AIS schema to persist the AIS-related ORBAT data in a file, together with the rest of the ORBAT data.
-The AIS schema is located in this repository and the MSDL schema is located in the NETN-ORG repository.
+The AIS schema is located in this repository, and the MSDL schema is located in the NETN-ORG repository.
 For more information about the MSDL schema and extensions, see the NETN-ORG repository.